 If you have a difference of opinion with your dealer, please remember that each dealership is independently owned and operated.
 That's why it's important to work to resolve any differences at the dealership level.

-If you wish to comment on your experiences with your Honda or with your dealer, please send your comments to the following address:
+If you wish to contact Honda directly to comment on your experiences with your Honda or with your dealer, please send your comments using one of the following methods: